AI & Machine Learning

 Dialect drift.
 Even when the model knows it’s generating BigQuery SQL, subtle dialect differences — ARRAY_AGG vs STRING_AGG, DATE_DIFF argument order, QUALIFY clause availability — cause failures that are hard to reproduce and debug.
 The ontology layer can address this by encoding dialect-specific SQL patterns for common operations, which the agent retrieves and uses rather than generating from scratch.

 Semantic schema retrieval.
-When a user submits a question, the agent embeds the question and does similarity search over the semantic index to retrieve the most relevant tables, columns, metrics, and join paths.
+When a user submits a question, the agent should retrieve the most relevant tables, columns, metrics, examples, dimensions, and join paths before SQL planning begins.
+This can use embeddings and semantic search over schema documentation, metric catalogs, LookML metadata, and golden query examples.
 This is retrieval-augmented generation applied to schema — the model only sees the schema elements that are semantically relevant to the question, not the entire warehouse.
 This addresses schema explosion and improves the signal-to-noise ratio of the prompt.

-Chain-of-thought SQL generation.
-With the retrieved semantic context injected into the prompt, Gemini generates SQL using a chain-of-thought approach: first reasoning about which entities the question involves, which metrics are requested, what filters apply, and what the correct join path is — then writing the SQL that implements that plan.
-This intermediate reasoning step catches many of the semantic errors that direct generation misses.
+Explicit SQL planning before generation.
+With the retrieved semantic context injected into the prompt, the model should produce an auditable plan before SQL is executed: which entities are involved, which metric is requested, what grain applies, what filters are required, what join path is allowed, and what ambiguity remains.
+The SQL should be generated from that plan, not directly from the user’s sentence.
+This planning step catches many of the semantic errors that direct generation misses.

 SQL validation and self-correction.
 The generated SQL is validated before execution — both syntactically (parse it, check BigQuery compatibility) and semantically (verify that the tables and columns used actually match the semantic context that was retrieved).
 If validation fails, the agent enters a self-correction loop: it takes the error, the original question, the semantic context, and the failed SQL, and generates a corrected version.
 Google’s pipeline supports multiple rounds of self-correction before falling back to a human-readable error.